JakeD520/Lucian/03_Episodes/S01E01/Scene 10.md

 Confidence.
 You should try it sometime.

-Move through the club organism again.
-Music.
-Bass.
-Dancing.
-Lasers.
-We are ingested by this being.
-Floating between bodies and revelry.

-**BACK AT BOOTH**

 Val takes a sip from their glass.
 Adrian is speaking directly in Candace's ear.
 She is fully focused  on him.

 **VAL**